-A community-based initiative creating a better understanding about ADHD and providing an intervention programme for families with children (3-7) experiencing behaviours consistent with ADHD.
+The Changing Lives Initiative is a community-based project creating a better understanding about ADHD and providing an intervention programme for families with children (3-7) experiencing behaviours consistent with ADHD.

 The Initiative is a cross border project operating in County Louth, West Belfast and the Argyll & Bute Region.
 The project is supported by the European Union’s INTERREG VA Programme, managed by the Special EU Programmes Body (SEUPB).

 The Changing Lives Initiative offers a programme for families of children aged 3-7 consisting of an information and awareness programme, a screening programme, and an intervention programme.